damianhakert/damianhakert.github.io/source/_posts/2016-03-04-remote-working-gitlab.md

 In July 2014, Job wrote about [how GitLab works remotely][remotely].
 We still do have a daily [team call][team call].
-Though we use Bluejeans now and not Vline.
-The technology isn't as relevant as how we do it.
+The technology may have changed, but that isn't as relevant as how we do it.

 The rules, according to the [the Remote Manifesto][manifesto] are the same, but we had to make some changes to accommodate a larger group.